qfpl/applied-fp-course/FUTURE_PLANS.md

 * Add `mtl` dependency.
 * Natural Transformation required from our new `ReaderT` to Servant (too much?).

-3 - Would you like to play a game?
+N - Would you like to play a game?
 ---
 Introduce handling input/output also preempt the inclusion of persistent storage.